-My thesis investigates several issues related to the precursor and beneficial effects of beat gestures —and their concomitant prosodic prominence— on 5- to 6-year-old children’s oral narrative skills.
+My thesis investigated several issues related to the predictive and beneficial (causal) effects of non-referential beat gestures —and their concomitant prosodic prominence— on 5- to 6-year-old children’s oral narrative abilities.

 BEAT GESTURES AND

 CHILDREN'S NARRATIVE PERFORMANCE

 The potential effect of encouraging the production of beat gestures on children's narrative discourse performance (i.e., narrative skills) in a brief narrative discourse training.

 Vilà-Giménez, I., & Prieto, P. (in press, 2020).
 Encouraging kids to beat: Children's beat gesture production boosts their narrative performance.
 Developmental Science. doi: 10.1111/desc.12967

 Vilà-Giménez, I., & Prieto, P. (2018).
 Encouraging children to produce rhythmic beat gestures leads to better narrative discourse performances.
 In K. Klessa, J. Bachan, A. Wagner, M. Karpiński, & D. Śledziński (Eds.), Proceedings of the 9th International Conference on Speech Prosody (pp. 704–708).
 Poznań, Poland. doi: 10.21437/SpeechProsody.2018-143

 The effects of beat gestures' observation on children's narrative discourse comprehension.

 Llanes-Coromina, J., Vilà-Giménez, I., Kushch, O., Borràs-Comes, J., & Prieto, P. (2018).
 Beat gestures help preschoolers recall and comprehend discourse information.
 Journal of Experimental Child Psychology, 172(8), 168–188. doi: 10.1016/j.jecp.2018.02.004